-Therefore, it is no wonder she’s developing into formidable player between the two top basketball programs.
+Therefore, it is no wonder she is developing into formidable player between the two top basketball programs.

 Team Sharp Head Coach said, “She’s a really good shooter for her age, a great ball-handler, and unselfish.”

-In fact, Ozel has been known to break the opposition’s ankles with the way she dazzles when she drops the rock to the hardwood and prepares to outmaneuver a defender, leaving the player glazed over.
+In fact, Ozel has been known to break the opposition’s ankles with the way she dazzles when she drops the rock to the hardwood and prepares to outmaneuver a defender, leaving the player with a glazed over look.

 — Jerry Del Priore